mozilla/extension-workshop/src/content/community.md

 ### Add-ons blog

 Stay up to date with the latest information about add-on technology on the [Add-ons blog](https://blog.mozilla.org/addons).

-### Email list

-Subscribe to our [mailing list](https://mail.mozilla.org/listinfo/dev-addons) dedicated to the development of the add-on ecosystem, including the site addons.mozilla.org (AMO), WebExtensions APIs, and public meetings.

 ### Questions about add-on development